ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 ## Conclusion

 - Pessimistic approach as implemented now can execute some jobs multiple times due to deadlock and delete fail.
-- Pessimistic approach is usable with a little tweak on number of attempts for delete query.
+- Pessimistic approach is usable with a little tweak on a number of attempts for delete query.
 - Pessimistic approach is usable only with databases supporting immediate deadlock detection.
 - If database does not support the deadlock detection either a) use different queue backend b) remove queue index c) use only one worker, d) use optimistic locking
 - If the slight job reordering is not a problem use optimistic locking as it gives better performance and requires no DB level locks.